Kunzea fact sheet

 A leaf curling spider's egg sack hanging from a kunzea branch.

-A red and black beetle feeding on the white flowers of a kunzea
+Red and black beetle feeding on white kunzea flowers and helping to pollinate them.

 Many insects feed on kunzea flowers.
 As they feed they also pollinate the flowers.